svendahlstrand/plugin-conversation-on-mb/README.md

 1. Go to *Plug-ins* and press ⚙️ *Settings* (next to the Conversation on Micro.blog plug-in).

-2. Make other changes as you see fit.
+2. Make changes as you see fit.

 4. Press *Update Settings* and go to the next step.